Los Prietos Boys Camp3900 Paradise Road

 - Three way telephone calls will result in the loss of telephone privileges.

-- Wards are not allowed to receive calls.
+- Youth are not allowed to receive calls.

-- Wards may send and receive mail through the U.S. Postal Service only.
+- Youth may send and receive mail through the U.S. Postal Service only.

 - All mail will be inspected by staff for contraband, gang material, and other inappropriate content.

-- Wards will be provided two stamps and envelopes per week.
+- Youth will be provided two stamps and envelopes per week.

 - Additional envelopes may be provided by parent or legal guardian, but must have embossed stamps.